junior-stack/Blockchain_basic/lottery/README.md

 Switch to a non-owner account, you can use your own account.
 Go to the organizer page

 You can see the reset button disabled.
 If you use a non organizer  and non manager account to go to this page, you will also see the pick a winner button disabled. ![image-20220531195143397](README.assets/image-20220531195143397.png)

+Another such situation occurs is that when there has already been users buying the ticket with the old price.
+Then the owner could not reset the price.
+For example, when the owner creates a new round and a user buys the ticket with 20 ERC price.
+Then if the owner resets the price, he will gets a window pop up filled with error message